St. Martin of Tours Catholic Church (Louisville, Kentucky): Relics and artifacts

 The church building underwent significant changes in the 1890s, including a new vaulted ceiling, new stained-glass windows from the Royal Bavarian Art Glass Institute, and a new stone façade complete with a bronze statue of St. Martin.
 Among the church's artistic treasures from this period is also its pipe organ, which was built by the Farrand & Votey firm of Detroit.
-The short-lived pipe organ shop at that company was populated by the craftsman from the recently-defunct Roosevelt organ company.
-Among the contributions these organbuilders made to organ design was the first electric action patents in the country.
+The short-lived pipe organ shop at that company was populated by the craftsman from the recently defunct Roosevelt organ company.
+Among the contributions these organ builders made to organ design was the first electric action patents in the country.
 When these craftsmen were brought over to Farrand & Votey, they brought their patents with them.
-In 1894, St. Martin of Tours contracted for a new 3-manual and pedal pipe organ with Farrand & Votey and that instrument has remained largely-unchanged since its installation.
+In 1894, St. Martin of Tours contracted for a new 3-manual and pedal pipe organ with Farrand & Votey and that instrument has remained largely unchanged since its installation.
 It remains one of the few and largest remaining electric-action organs from that seminal era in the world.

+Still, the parish was in need of more relics.
 In June 1901, the Right Reverend Monsignor Mezzolinski, secretary to Cardinal Mieczysław Halka Ledóchowski, wrote to the pastor of St. Martin of Tours, Monsignor Francis Zabler: "At last I can fulfill your wish.
-The venerable Cistercian Nuns of Agnani, Italy, must give up their sanctuary and relinquish their monastery and seek another house.
+The venerable Cistercian Nuns of Agnani [!], Italy, must give up their sanctuary and relinquish their monastery and seek another house.
 In their sad plight, Pope Leo XIII has given them permission to donate the relics of certain martyrs under certain conditions.
 I myself have been at Agnani to investigate the authenticity of these relics.
 Without a doubt they are genuine."
-On December 31, 1901, the complete skeletal relics of St. Magnus,a Roman centurion and martyr, and St. Bonosa, a Roman virgin and martyr, arrived at the Louisville customs office.
+The remains must have been kept by the Cistercian Sisters of Charity of SS.
+Cosmas and Damian in Anagni, who collected many relics and antiquities.
+On December 31, 1901, the skeletal remains of St. Magnus (supposedly Magnus of Trani, the Apulian bishop and martyr) and St. Bonosa, a Roman virgin and martyr, arrived at the Louisville customs office.
 They were placed in glass reliquaries beneath the north and south transept altars, where they have been venerated ever since.
-In 2012, these reliquaries were restored after authentication of the remains proved the saints' stories as true, and their altars were renovated.
-On September 9 of that year, Ss.
-Magnus and Bonosa were solemnly reinterred in a Solemn High Mass.
+In 2012, these reliquaries were restored after authentication of the remains proven the saints' stories as inconclusive, and their altars were renovated.
+On September 9 of that year, St. Magnus and St. Bonosa were solemnly re-interred in a Solemn High Mass.
+Since Magnus is depicted as a centurion and not as a bishop, he could theoretically be another saint then Magnus of Trani.